embedly/embedly-docs/endpoints/2/objectify.rst

   * The provided key does not support this endpoint: <key>, contact: support@embed.ly.

 403 Forbidden
-  This service requires an embedly key parameter, contact: support@embed.ly.
+  * This service requires an embedly key parameter, contact: support@embed.ly.
+  * Invalid IP provided: <ip>, contact: support@embed.ly.
+  * Invalid referrer provided: <referrer>, contact: support@embed.ly.

 404 Not Found
   URL Not Found, we will log this and determine if usable.